alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 At present, our methodology is not supported by a theory of change for how organisations can adopt the methodology into their own practices.
 One possibility would be to work with public sector organisations and regulators to establish a requirement for those responding to tenders to provide an assurance case for a relevant ethical goal (e.g. non-discrimination, explainability).
 Alternatively, we could investigate how specific goals in the context of healthcare could expand upon existing regulations (e.g. medical device approval).

 The following three questions were posed to the respective participants as a means of eliciting more specific feedback about perceived obstacles to the successful adoption and integration of trustworthy assurance into their respective practices.

+!!! question "Question 5a"

-> *As a developer, are there any objections or external obstacles which would prevent you from producing an ethical assurance case during the design, development and deployment of a new DMHT?*
+    As a **developer**, are there any objections or external obstacles which would prevent you from producing an ethical assurance case during the design, development and deployment of a new DMHT?

 The first two comments relate to a similar concern about organisational readiness and incentive/disincentive structures raised above: